MySmile/sfchat/docs/source/Database.rst

     * - chats.messages.system
       - true, false
-      - Indicate is that message system or not.
+      - Indicate is that message system or not
       -

     * - long_polling